Constitution-DAO/contracts/README.md

 - [For starters](https://www.figma.com/file/dHsQ7Bt3ryXbZ2sRBAfBq5/Juicebox-Technical-Docs)

 **Q: Which fund tokens do we accept?**

 A: ETH

 **Q: What is the ratio of gov/tokens to fund tokens?**

 A: 1,000,000 token per ETH

 **Q: Is there a cap?**

 A: No cap

 **Do we want to take any measures to make sure the majority of gov tokens don't wind up in the hands of a few?**

 A: Not possible.

 **Q: How can I try out Juicebox?**

 A: Anyone can [try juicebox on rinkeby](http://rinkeby.juicebox.money/) by clicking the `design your project` button

+**Q: Could we do a partial refund when ppl claim their tokens.
+Lets say we raise 20M and only use 15M.
+How can we give the excess back?**

+A: We'd create a pool with the extra funds for token holders to claim.
+Or, leave in in the DAO's treasury for token holders to govern in other ways.

 ### FAQs